SiyaoIsHiding/java-driver/proposals/open-telemetry/tracing.md

 }
 ```

-The `CqlSession` built with this method will have `OtelRequestTracker` registered as a request tracker.
-This class will implement the `RequestTracker` interface and will be responsible for creating spans for each request.
+The `CqlSession` built with this method will have `OtelRequestTracker` registered as a request tracker. `OtelRequestTracker` will implement the `RequestTracker` interface and will be responsible for creating spans for each request.

 After [PR-1949](https://github.com/apache/cassandra-java-driver/pull/1949) is merged, the `RequestTracker` interface will include:
 ```java